AndreasHeger/gat/doc/usage.rst

 Different methods can be chosen with the ``--qvalue-method`` option.

-``--qvalue-method=storey`` uses the procedure by `Storey et al. (2002)`_ to compute a :term:`qvalue` for each pairwise comparison.
+``--qvalue-method=storey`` uses the procedure by `Storey et al. (2002)`_ to compute a :term:`q-value` for each pairwise comparison.
 The implementation is in its functionality equivalent to the qvalue_ package implemented in R_.